promcteam/BSP-ThirdCurrency/README.md

-BSP-ThirdCurrency
+Genesis-MultipleCurrencies
 ============

-This BossShopPro Addon adds supports for a more currencies, which can be used in shops.
+This Genesis Addon adds supports for a more currencies, which can be used in shops.